nancyho629/subreddit-news/README.md

 - HTML
 - CSS

 Utilized Material UI for styling and Snoowrap as a wrapper for the Reddit API.
+Made with General Assembly's Create React App Template.

 ## Next Steps
 - Debug issue obtaining author of each post